MaastrichtU-IDS/dsri-documentation/docs/workflows-introduction.md

 [Argo](https://argoproj.github.io/argo/) is a container native workflow engine for [Kubernetes](https://kubernetes.io/) supporting both [DAG](https://argoproj.github.io/docs/argo/examples/readme.html#dag) and [step based](https://argoproj.github.io/docs/argo/examples/readme.html#steps) workflows.

 * Workflows easy to define using Kubernetes-like YAML files.
+* Easy to define if your workflow is composed of Docker containers to run with arguments.

 ### Nextflow

+* Developed by the genomic research scientific community.
 * Don't need to create and use Docker container for Conda pipelines.

 ### CWL

+* Developed by the genomic research scientific community.
+* Good support for provenance description (export as RDF).
+* Support on OpenShift still at its infancy (cwl-calrissian).
 * Verbose workflow definition
 * But provide a GUI to define the workflows (Rabix)
-* Good support for provenance description (export as RDF).
-* Support on OpenShift still at its infancy (cwl-calrissian)

 ## To be implemented